tombijaoui/Sequential-Decision-Making-Project/README.md

 ## Running Instructions
 This repository contains the code and instructions to run the experiment presented in the associated paper.
-Please follow the steps below to set up and run the experiment.
+Please follow the steps below to set up and run the experiment

-### Prerequisites
-Before running the experiment, you need to install all the required Python packages.

 1. Download and install the dependencies by running the following command in your terminal:
 `pip install -r requirements.txt`